Thriving (Aging) In Place Services for Older Adults

 - Provide a higher level of case management, especially in finding service providers and making referrals

-- Work closely with the resident to analyze income to identify possible means of lowering their revenue to meet the income threshold (Often many who are “trapped in the gap” may earn just a few dollars too much.
-Were they to purchase a small vision or dental policy, their income would be reduced and they may qualify for Medi-Cal benefits).
+- Work closely with the resident to analyze income to identify possible means of lowering their countable income to meet the income threshold (Often many who are “trapped in the gap” may earn just a few dollars too much.
+Were they to purchase a small vision or dental policy, their income would be reduced and they may qualify for Medi-Cal benefits without a share of cost).

 - Advocate for the resident directly with government agencies and others that could help meet the resident’s needs.